Joshua-li-yi/mycompiler/README.md

 + add while
 + add assignment stmt
 + add for stmt
++ add function
 ## problem
++ if "if" or "while" is processed firstly while be happen sagmention error
 + else if can't identify
++ function can't have parameter
 ## todo
 + scanf, printf
 + function